Equity, Diversity, and Inclusion in EngSci

 Diversity is necessary in engineering.

-It is important to remember that engineers design solutions for real-life problems.
+It’s important to remember that engineers design solutions for real-life problems.
 Their work impacts everyone.
-If engineers do not represent the lived experience of diverse populations, they are unlikely to address everyone’s needs in their work, or even know what problems need addressing in the first place.
+If engineers don’t represent the lived experience of diverse populations, they’re unlikely to address everyone’s needs in their work, or even know what problems need addressing in the first place.

 In our view, there are three main reasons why diversity is essential to successful engineering.